NRK's channels

 Beside the tree main radio channels NRK offer a wide range of special targeted radiochannels.

-NRK Klassisk (Classical) plays classical music 24 hours a day.
+NRK Klassisk - Offer Classical music 24 hours a day.
 It was the first digital station of its kind in the world.

-Urørt is P3’s demo competition for non-established bands based on the Internet, radio and NRK 2.
+NRK P3 Urørt - P3 Untouched - Demo competition for non-established bands.
 P3 Urørt is an online radio station that serves up the best tracks from the Urørt database 24 hours a day.
-This channel was launched in February 2005.

 NRK1 Tegnspråk (NRK sign language)